-The BNPP Group is also currently involved in various litigations and investigations.
-It may become involved in other litigation or investigations at any time.
-No assurance can be given that an adverse outcome in one or more of such matters would not have a material adverse effect on the BNPP Group's operating results for any particular period."
+The BNPP Group is currently involved in various litigations and investigations.
+It may become involved in further such matters at any point.
+No assurance can be given that an adverse outcome in one or more of such matters would not have a material adverse effect on the BNPP Group's operating results for any particular period.